 Spring for Art is held in conjunction with the 5-day foodie event A Taste of Covington Food & Wine Experience, held April 11-15, 2018.
-The event includes wine dinners and a jazz brunch at select Covington restaurants, as well as wine tastings and other events on Saturday afternoon before Spring for Art begins.
+Long known for its stellar dining scene, Covington is home to a combination of several fine dining restaurants with award-winning chefs as well as bistros and cafés with lighter fare.
+A Taste of Covington features wine dinners and a jazz brunch at select Covington restaurants, as well as wine tastings and other events on Saturday afternoon before Spring for Art begins.
 To see a calendar of events and locations, visit A Taste of Covington website, available in February-March.

 For more information, or to download a map of participating businesses (March 2018), visit www.sttammanyartassociation.org.

 The festival and exhibition at STAA are free and open to the public.
 Street parking and in "oxlots" (public parking lots) are all free.